Living in Malaysia: The Complete Visa Guide for 2026

 In 3 clicks, find out which category matches your profile.

-Passport (validity > 24 months), certified diplomas, criminal record excerpts, and biometric photos.
-This is the emotionally longest step.
+Passport (valid > 24 months), certified diplomas, criminal record certificates and biometric photos.
+This is the most emotionally taxing stage.

 2. Digital Submission (MDEC/ESD)

-Your employer or agent submits the application via the government portal.
-This is where eligibility is officially verified.
+Your employer or agent submits the application through the government portal.
+This is where your eligibility is officially verified.

 3. VDR (Visa With Reference)

-Once approval is received, you get an authorization letter to enter Malaysian territory with expatriate status.
+Once approval is granted, you receive an authorisation letter to enter Malaysian territory with expatriate status.

 4. Visa Endorsement

-After your arrival, you leave your passport with immigration (via your agent) for the final sticker placement and biometrics.
+After you arrive, you leave your passport with immigration (via your agent) to have the final sticker affixed and your biometrics taken.

 -